Skp29/HR_Analytics/README.md

 1. **Average Monthly Income by Job Role**: A bar plot to observe the mean monthly income across different job roles.
 2. *(Five more visualizations as per the project...)*

+## Installation and Usage

+Before running the scripts, please set up the following environment variables for your MySQL connection:
+- `MYSQL_USER`: Your MySQL username
+- `MYSQL_PASSWORD`: Your MySQL password

+Replace these in the code with your actual username and password.
+For enhanced security, it's recommended to use a configuration file or environment variables that are not tracked in your version control system.

 ## Contributing